QED1224/Toontown-Resources/NotifyMgr.md

 }
 ```

-`default` will display all debug messages, while `cog-acc` will only display those in the specified methods.
+`default` will display all debug messages, while the other suites will only display messages in their specified methods.
 To set the active suite, either of the following can de done:

-- Manually edit the config file (i.e., add `suite <suite name>`).
+- Add `suite <suite name>` to the config file.
 - Say `~config suite <suite name>` in-game.

 To configure the messages themselves, you first need to construct `NotifyMgr` with an instance of `Notify` inside the desired class `__init__` method: